-In this section, we apply our sectoral productivity estimates to testing a number of development theories which have implications for cross-country sectoral productivity differences.
-Here, we focus on three examples that, in our view, show particularly well the advantages of having estimates of industry productivities for a large set of countries: R&D spillovers, the role of human capital for technology adoption and the impact of financial development on TFP.
+In this Section, we apply our sectoral productivity estimates to test a number of development theories, which have implications for cross-country sectoral productivity differences.
+Here, we focus on three examples that, in our view, show the advantages of having estimates of industry productivities for a large set of countries particularly well: R&D spillovers, the role of human capital for technology adoption and the impact of financial development on TFP.

-International technology spillovers are a prominent explanation both for the persistent differences in cross country productivity levels and for the stability of the world income distribution (Parente and Prescott
+International technology spillovers are a prominent explanation both for the persistent differences in cross-country productivity levels and for the stability of the world income distribution (Parente and Prescott, 1994; Howitt, 2000; Klenow and Rodriguez-Clare, 2005).

-(1994), Howitt (2000), Klenow and Rodriguez-Clare (2005)).
 Cross-country knowledge spillovers guarantee a stable world income distribution even in the presence of persistent international differences in R&D investment rates.
 In those models, there is a certain advantage to backwardness in the sense that countries that are further away from the technology frontier experience faster technology improvements.
 For a given distance to the frontier, higher R&D investment rates lead to faster rates of technology adoption.

-When applied at the sector level, Klenow and Rodriguez-Clare (2005)'s model has several predictions which can be usefully assessed by use of our sector productivities.
+When applied at the sector level, Klenow and Rodriguez-Clare's, (2005) model has several predictions which can be usefully assessed by use of our sector productivities.
 First, the effect of a higher R&D investment rate on the steady state TFP level relative to the frontier is larger in those sectors where the world technology frontier grows faster.
 Second, since there is an advantage to backwardness, TFP growth will be higher the further from the cutting edge a sector is.
 Third, the impact of a higher R&D investment rate on the TFP growth rate relative to the frontier is larger precisely in those sectors where the relevant technology advances faster.20

 To examine the effect of R&D investment on technology adoption, we perform the following exercises.
-To check the first prediction, we regress the level of log TFP relative to the US in the mid-90's21 on the interaction of countries' R&D investment rates, R_j/Y_j , and the sectoral R&D investment rate in the US, R{USk}/Y{USk} - which we take as a proxy for the growth rate of the sectoral technology frontier, - controlling for sector- and country-specific effects.
+To check the first prediction, we regress the level of log TFP relative to the US in the mid-1990s21 on the interaction of countries' R&D investment rates, R_j/Y_j , and the sectoral R&D investment rate in the US, $R{\text{US}k}/Y{\text{US}k}$ - which we take as a proxy for the growth rate of the sectoral technology frontier, - controlling for sector and country-specific effects.